vitalyvch/strace.ebpf/doc/Strace-eBPF-DESIGN.md

 ---------------------

  - regular system tracing tools are slow
- - regular tools slowdown traced application for few orders of magnitude
+ - regular tools slow down traced application by few orders of magnitude
  - output of regular tools is human-oriented and don't assume automated processing
  - overcoming above problems in regular way require: